Should You Follow Your Heart or Your Head?

 Research may now have an answer to this timeless question.

 You’re torn between two options—one risky, the other is safe.
 The risky option lures you to make a quick online purchase.
 Even though you know it’s more than you can or should spend, time is running out on the availability of the item.
-The site is telling you exactly how many of the item are left.
+The site is telling you exactly how many are left.
 You're not sure exactly whether it will fit into your wardrobe but because there are only two left, you figure you need to hurry.
 Your heart is shouting a clear Yes, telling you how great you will look in it and how happy it will make you.
 Shouting No just as loudly is your head, which instructs you to take a pass and save your money.

 Even more critical than online shopping decisions are those we make in relationships, as when you’re drawn to someone who probably isn’t right for you but appeals nonetheless.
 You’re browsing through dating-site profiles, or you’re at a party, when you’re instantly drawn to an attractive stranger.
 Unlike buying a purse or a pair of pants, this decision can affect not just your wallet but your overall well-being.
 Who knows?
 It might even affect the rest of your life—if this turns out to be the perfect someone for you.
 Your heart, again, is clamoring for your attention, encouraging you to Go for it.
 Your head, though, has a few more questions before giving you permission to plunge into this possibly good, possibly disastrous new relationship.